 What problem does it solve, what effects will it have on the lives of your audience?
 The story has to make it absolutely lucid as to what your brand does and what it is for.
 If it's arts then explain the medium, influences, emotional background, be creative!
 People want to feel a connection to their art so build as many as possible.

-Tell, don't teach.
+Talk about, don't push.
 We're all on the same team, we created our brand because we want to enrich society in our work.
 Teachers are good in the classroom and in lecture halls but in the marketplace people want to talk to a friend.
 Casual language makes it more digestible for people and a non-authoritative tone will be listened to a lot more.

 Put pictures in people's heads.
 Memorable stories stick in our minds because of their imagery.
 We imagine the setting and the situation so the more detail and imagery we get gives us a clearer picture.
 The better the resolution the more memorable it is.
 Visual story-telling is a great way of achieving this.